 Come to Record Head for the Best Vinyl Record Collection

 At Record Head, it is our goal to help you find the gear you need at a price you can afford.
 We will help vinyl record buyers choose the right speakers, turntables, amplifiers, and vinyl with experience and friendly customer service.
-We offer both new and used items, so you’ll be happy with your bank account and even happier with your gear.
+We offer both new and used items, and buy and sell wholesale, so you’ll be happy with your bank account and even happier with your gear.
 Contact Record Head with any questions.
 You can also shop our records online.